qdLMF/LIO-SAM-GPU-ScanToMapOpt/README.md

 # How To Build
 Before build this repo, some CMAKE variables in [src/cuda_plane_line_odometry/CMakeLists.txt](https://github.com/qdLMF/LIO-SAM-GPU-ScanToMapOpt/blob/master/src/cuda_plane_line_odometry/CMakeLists.txt) need to be modified to fit your enviroment :
 ```
 set(CMAKE_CUDA_COMPILER /usr/local/cuda/bin/nvcc)   # change it to your path to nvcc
 set(CUDA_TOOLKIT_ROOT_DIR /usr/local/cuda/bin/nvcc) # change it to your path to nvcc
-set(CMAKE_CUDA_ARCHITECTURES 52)                                        # for example, if your device's compute capability is 6.2, then set this CMAKE variable to 62
+set(CMAKE_CUDA_ARCHITECTURES 87)                    # for example, if your device's compute capability is 6.2, then set this CMAKE variable to 62
+                                                    # In my Orin-NX-8GB, this CMAKE variable is 87
 ```
 The basic steps to compile and run this repo is as same as [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM).